davideagno/davideagno.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the [Department of Statistical Sciences](https://www.stat.unipd.it/en/) of [University of Padova](https://www.unipd.it/en/), where I am supervised by Prof. [Bruno Scarpa](https://homes.stat.unipd.it/brunoscarpa.html).
+I am a Postdoctoral associate at the [Department of Statistical Science] of [Duke University](https://www.unipd.it/en/), where I work with Prof. [Bruno Scarpa](https://homes.stat.unipd.it/brunoscarpa.html).

-I am currently a visiting graduate student at the [Department of Stastical Science](https://stat.duke.edu/) of Duke University, working with Prof. [David Dunson](https://www.daviddunson.com/) and Prof. [Tommaso Rigon](https://tommasorigon.github.io).

 I am a silent guy, but I can speak for days about sports and [mountains](https://maphub.net/davide_agnoletto/escursioni).